NateWr/restaurant-reservations/readme.md

 12. Access a short guide from your Plugins list to help you get started quickly.

 ## Changelog

+#### 1.7.5 (2017-03-31)
+* Add: #104 Show count of upcoming pending bookings in admin nav menu
+* Add: #44 Reject invalid email addresses in booking requests
+* Add: Setting to require a phone number
+* Add: Recommended themes with booking form styles listed in the Addons page

 #### 1.7.4 (2017-03-21)
 * Fix: Wrong time restrictions for day one month in advance.
 See #102